OpenDSA/OpenDSA/RST/en/Glossary.rst

    singly linked list
       A :term:`linked list` implementation variant where each list node contains access an pointer only to the next element in the list.

+   sorting lower bound
+      The lower bound for the :term:`problem` of :term:sorting <sorting problem>` is :math:`\Omega(n \log n)`.
+      This is traditionally proved using a :term:`decision tree` model for sorting algorithms, and recognizing that the minimum depth of the decision tree for any sorting algorithm is :math:`\Omega(n \log n)` since there are :math:`n!` permutations of the :math:`n` input records to distinguish between during the sorting process.

    sorting problem
       Given a set of records :math:`r_1`, :math:`r_2`, ..., :math:`r_n`